gregornickel/cheatsheets/vim.md

 - Delete from the current character to the end of the word `de`
 - Delete the end of a line `d$`
 - Delete a whole line `dd`
-- Join current line and the next line (remove newline) `J`Insert
+- Join current line and the next line (remove newline) `J`

+### Insert

+- Switch to insert mode (before the cursor) `i`
-- Insert: presse`i` to insert text
+- Append: switch to insert mode after the cursor `a`
-- Append: press `A`, it does not matter at which position thr cursor is
+- Append: switch to insert mode at the end of a line `A` (it does not matter at which position the cursor is)
-- Put a previously deleted text after the curser `p`
+- Open up a line below the cursor and switch to insert mode `o`
+- Open up a line above the cursor and switch to insert mode `O`

 ### Replace/change

 - Replace a character at the curser `r`
+- Switch to replace mode `R` (every typed character deletes an existing character)
 - Change until the end of a word `ce`
 - Delete the whole line and switch to insert mode `cc`

+### Copy and paste

+- Yank (copy) one word `yw`
+- Yank a whole line `yy`
+- Put a previously copied or deleted text after the curser `p`

 ### Undo and redo